 In summary, I have found that intermediary capital shocks are a significantly priced risk factor for the cross-section of carry trade returns and the wider cross-section of all currency portfolio returns.
 While I do not find that intermediary capital risk constitutes its own separate cross-section of excess returns, my findings highlight the relevance of the risk-bearing capacity of financial intermediaries, supportive of recent theories in open economy models with financial intermediaries and the risk-based interpretation of exchange rate risk premia.
-Furthermore, I have shown that intermediary capital risk remains a significantly priced risk factor when compared to another leading fundamental economic source of risk, household consumption, providing evidence for intermediary based theories of asset pricing that help explain the carry trade anomaly in the context of open economy macroeconomic models with a central role for financial intermediaries - fluctuations in intermediary capital are indeed a significant economic source of risk that helps generate and explain risk premia in exchange rates.
+Furthermore, I have shown that intermediary capital risk remains a significantly priced risk factor when compared to another leading fundamental economic source of risk, household consumption, providing evidence for intermediary based theories of asset pricing that help explain the carry trade and the wider joint cross-section of currency portfolio excess returns in the context of open economy macroeconomic models with a central role for financial intermediaries - fluctuations in intermediary capital are indeed a significant economic source of risk that helps generate and explain risk premia in exchange rates.
+While my results do not preclude the relevance of households in the pricing of exchange rate risk, the more robust evidence in favor of intermediary capital risk leans towards the larger relevance of the intermediaries.